Website last updated on September 24th, 2018 at 10:45 am

 !!!
 Here Ye, Hear Ye !!!

 1. The 2018-2019 Club Dance Schedule is final.
-To view and print the schedule click on the SCHEDULE(S) link on the top of any web page.
+To view the schedule click on the SCHEDULE(S) link on the top of any web page.

-NOTE: There is a FREE Open House on Wednesday September 19th, followed by the FREE first square dance lessons class on Wednesday September 26th.
+NOTE: There is a FREE first square dance lessons class on Wednesday September 26th.